Bibash77/schoolmanagement/README.md

 # School Management Project

 ## Overview
-The School Management Project is a comprehensive system for managing various aspects of a school environment.
-It includes several services that work together to handle configurations, discovery, user management, and notifications.
-Below is a breakdown of the different services involved in the project.
+The School Management Project is a Demo project for microservice architecture

 ##
 Some action may not make sense but its there to make implementation simple.
 Gateway hasnt been added since its not much necessary for now .